tee-lab/schooling_fish/README.md

 ## Codes for Figure 4

   1. A matlab code (/simulations/interact.m) used for simulating the pairwise and ternary interaction models.
 For pairwise set the parameter controlling ternary interaction rate (h) = 0 in the code.
-The outputs (polarization vectors) vel_x.mat and vel_y.mat can be saved whereever required and put to the drift and diffusion calculating code (/data_analysis/vector_drift_diff.m)) for further analysis.
+The outputs (polarization vectors) vel_x.mat and vel_y.mat were saved wherever required and inputed to the drift and diffusion function calculating code (/data_analysis/vector_drift_diff.m)).